SSARHERPS/SSAR-species-database/README.md

 You can find the most current version at http://ssarherps.org/cndb/

+The adminstrative page can be accessed by going to http://ssarherps.org/cndb/admin-page.html

 ## Grunt

 Tasks are managed here by [Grunt](http://gruntjs.com/).
 The most important tasks also have a `Cakefile` to run it directly via `cake` at the command line (for the CoffeeScript).
 This is the reason for `yuicompressor.jar` in the root directory, which requires the [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html).